-Bywater Resources Inc. (an exploration stage company) (the "Company") was incorporated on January 11, 2006 in the State of Delaware.
+Bywater Resources, Inc. (the Company), an exploration stage company, was incorporated on January 11, 2006 in the State of Delaware.
 The Company is an exploration stage mining company.
-On February 6, 2006, the Company became actively engaged in acquiring mineral properties, raising capital, and preparing properties for production.
-The Company did not have any significant mining operations or activities from inception, and accordingly is deemed to be an exploration stage company.
+On February 6, 2006 the Company became actively engaged in acquiring mineral properties, raising capital, and preparing properties for production.
+The Company did not have any significant mining operations or activities from inception; accordingly, the Company is deemed to be in the exploration stage.